NetLogo banner

 HOW TO USE IT

-The TRACE AND WATCH A SINGLE ELECTRON button highlights an electron and traces its path.
-The WATCH A SINGLE ELECTRON button is the same, but without the trace.
-Press STOP WATCHING AND TRACING to remove the highlighting.
-(To clear traces, start over by pressing SETUP.)
+The WATCH AN ELECTRON button highlights an electron and traces its path.
+Press STOP WATCHING to remove the highlighting.

 THINGS TO NOTICE